 The upscale rentals of New Jersey’s coast take living on the ocean and give it an injection of jet-setter class.
 Don’t be surprised to find steaming Jacuzzi baths in the back garden and massive kitchens with the latest appliances.
 There are mansions that channel Victorian elegance and fuse it with modern efficiency.
 And there are plenty of pads with pools glimmering in their grounds.

 New Jersey beach rentals for big groups

 Some of the largest NJ beach houses can easily sleep 20 or even 30 guests.
-They pack in loads of separate bedrooms and plenty of master suites with private bathrooms.
-For summertime visitors, there's also usually oodles of al fresco living space for those BBQ cook outs and sunsets together.
+They pack in loads of separate bedrooms and plenty of primary suites with private bathrooms.
+For summertime visitors, there’s also usually oodles of al fresco living space for those BBQ cook outs and sunsets together.